MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-27-jan-zehrfeld.markdown

 [Here, Jan's camera ran out of storage, but I kept rolling with audio from my iPad.]
 {: .interviewer }

 J: Yes.
 Yes.
-No. Actually, no. I *was* experimenting with [metric modulation&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Metric_modulation) because at that time I didn't know have a sequencer and it was a bigger deal to make tempo changes.
+No. Actually, no. I *was* experimenting with [metric modulation&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Metric_modulation) because at that time I didn't know have a sequencer and it was a bigger deal to make tempo changes.
 This was an obstacle because it was a big deal to make a tempo change on the computer.
 This was a kind of distraction in the creative process.
 It was killing creativity.
 So, I had to find a different way.
 {: .interviewee }

 This is something where I could not use a computer (metric modulation).
 Metric modulation was some of the very first rhythmic sophistication tools I used before the computer.
 Some other stuff like interlocking of grooves, like *Zehrfunk* was interesting because you have one riff and you disperse it on two different instruments.